salesforce-ux/design-system-starter-kit/README.md

 **Your work is confidential?** Fill in a username and password in the Heroku settings.

-## Updating SLDS version

-If you've had this project installed for a while, the SLDS version will stay the same as the version that was current when you cloned the project.
-To update to the latest public release of SLDS, run:

-`npm update @salesforce-ux/design-system`

-## Sync you fork to the latest Starter Kit
-Browse to: {{your GitHub and repository URL}}/compare/master...salesforce-ux:master and create a pull request.

-Merge the pull request if all looks good, then on your local machine run`$ git pull origin master`.
-Or, in GitHub Desktop, click Fetch origin and then Pull origin

 ## What’s inside?

 - SLDS Components and CSS, imported using [Sass](http://www.sass-lang.com/)